CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 #### Financially

-- avoid legal cost
+- Avoid legal cost
-- no upgrade needed to add the accessibility issues after the release if you have been testing and considering accessibility all along
+- No upgrade needed to add the accessibility issues after the release if you have been testing and considering accessibility all along

 #### Reputation